On F List of Movie Reviews

 significance of what just happened which is the biggest reason for my '9' rating when it's a really '10' picture all the

 way through.
-I'm ignoring the IQ crap because it's pure manipulation on the filmmakers' part and not compatible with facts.
+I'm ignoring the IQ crap because it's pure manipulation on the filmmakers' part which is not compatible with facts.

 As for the supporting performances, I find most of them weak.
 Gary Sinise got Oscar-nominated as Lieutenant Dan?
 He's just